The volume-preserving Willmore flow: Acknowledgments

 \section{Acknowledgments}

 This project has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), project no. 404870139.
-The author would like to thank Anna Dall’Acqua and Marius M\"uller for helpful discussions and comments.
+The author would like to thank Anna Dall’Acqua and Marius M\"uller for many helpful discussions and comments.
+The author would also like to thank Mattia Fogagnolo for pointing out that the proof of \Cref{thm:conv main} works for initial energy equal to $8\pi$ as well.
+In addition, the author is grateful to the referee for their careful reading and their valuable comments on the original manuscript.